Generic Name: escitalopram (EE sye TAL o pram)

 What is escitalopram?

 Escitalopram is an antidepressant in a group of drugs called selective serotonin reuptake inhibitors (SSRIs).
-Escitalopram affects chemicals in the brain that may become unbalanced and cause depression or anxiety.
+Escitalopram affects chemicals in the brain that may be unbalanced in people with depression or anxiety.

 Escitalopram is used to treat anxiety in adults.
 Escitalopram is also used to treat major depressive disorder in adults and adolescents who are at least 12 years old.